 High Throughput Genome Engineering (HTGE)

 The High Throughput Genome Engineering (HTGE) facility provides affordable access to high throughput functional genomic screens using the CRISPR/Cas9 system in cell lines.
-Pooled CRISPR/Cas9 screening enables parallel interrogation of thousands of genes for involvement in biological processes of interest.
+Pooled CRISPR/Cas9 screening enables parallel interrogation of thousands to tens of thousands of genes for involvement in biological processes of interest.
 HTGE provides access to verified lentiviral CRISPR guide libraries for whole genome and more targeted loss- and gain of function studies (CRISPR knock-out, CRISPR inhibition, CRISPR activation).
 We also offer generation of stable Cas9-expressing lines in users’ cells of interest.
+CROPSeq and CRISPR-X approaches are in development.
+HTGE aims to remain competitive and we adopt new screening strategies in collaboration with interested clients.
 HTGE supports the Swedish and international research community with CRISPR screening projects from planning to data analysis.

 Your project is out of the box?
 All the better, we would love to hear from you!